 About the Gillie Kettle

-Handcrafted in the UK, the Ghillie Kettle has featured the same design and materials for well over a century.
+Handcrafted in the UK, the Ghillie Kettle has featured the same design and materials for well over a century just like the most portable wheeled coolers.
 The original is thought to have been the “Thermette,” crafted by a man named John Ashley Hart in 1926 after getting inspired by Chinese and Mongolian hotpots.

 Then in 1928, the George Marris & Co. of Birmingham met with Hart to create the Sirram Volcano Kettle.
 The the company and designs were sold in the 60s, the Sirram Volcano design didn’t need any improving upon, and so it is still manufactured today, but just as the Ghillie Kettle.